ANTsX/ANTsR/README.md

 install_github("stnava/ANTsR")
 ```

-# assumes you have cmake installed / accessible in your environment
+this assumes you have cmake installed / accessible in your environment

 ## Installation
 see [install from source](http://stnava.github.io/software/2014/01/08/antsr/)